What are the Components of Financial Statements?

 Top 4 Components of Financial Statements

-The four components of Financial Statements are discussed below:
+The four components are discussed below:

 #1 – Balance Sheet

-Balance Sheet basically Consists of 3 Elements:
+Balance Sheet Consists of 3 Elements:

 These are the amounts owed to lenders and other creditors.
-Liabilities are further classified into Current Liabilities such as Bills Payable, Creditors, etc (which are payable within a year) and Non-Current Liabilities such as Term Loans, Debentures, etc. (which are not payable within a year).
+Liabilities are further classified into Current Liabilities Classified Into Current LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
+They're usually salaries payable, expense payable, short term loans etc. such as Bills Payable, Creditors, etc. (which are payable within a year) and Non-Current Liabilities such as Term Loans, Debentures, etc. (which are not payable within a year).

 #2 – Income Statement

-The Income Statement is one of the components of the financial statement which reports the financial performance of the business over a period of time and comprise of Revenue (which comprise of all cash inflows from manufacturing of goods and rendering of services), Expenses (which comprise of all cash outflows incurred in the manufacturing of goods and rendering of services) and also comprise of all gains and losses which are not attributable in the ordinary course of business.
-Excess of Revenues over Expenses result in Profit and vice versa resulting in Loss for the business during that period.
+The Income Statement reportsIncome Statement ReportsThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. the financial performance of the business over some time and comprises Revenue (which comprises all cash inflows from the manufacturing of goods and rendering of services), Expenses (which comprise all cash outflows incurred in the manufacturing of goods and rendering of services) and also comprise of all gains and losses which are not attributable in the ordinary course of business.
+Excess of Revenues over Expenses results in Profit and vice versa, resulting in Loss for the business during that period.

 #3 – Statement of Changes in Equity